kmagusiak/odoo-vscode/README.md

 ## Starting...

-To generate required files, run:
+To generate missing local files, run:
 `scripts/generate.sh` with either *devcontainer* or *compose* argument.
 It will generate the `.env` file, `docker-compose.override.yaml` and launcher configuration.
 You should edit the compose override file for the mounts and ports you want.
-If you change the configuration, reset your container instance.
+If you change the configuration, restart your container instance.

 Using the *devcontainer*, you are working inside the odoo container.
 Using *docker-compose*, you work on your machine and run Odoo inside a